MicrosoftDocs/azure-docs/articles/cloud-services/cloud-services-guestos-update-matrix.md

 >

 > [!IMPORTANT]
-> Starting from the November rollout, only the latest 2 versions of the Guest OS will be supported and available in the Azure portal.
+> Only the latest 2 versions of the Guest OS will be supported and available in the Azure portal.
 >
 >